mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **RecordOutputs** *(list) --*

-          A list of outputs for the specified Product object created as the result of a request.
-For example, a CloudFormation-backed product that creates an S3 bucket would have an output for the S3 bucket URL.
+          Information about the product created as the result of a request.
+For example, the output for a CloudFormation-backed product that creates an S3 bucket would include the S3 bucket URL.

           - *(dict) --*

-            An output for the specified Product object created as the result of a request.
-For example, a CloudFormation-backed product that creates an S3 bucket would have an output for the S3 bucket URL.
+            The output for the product created as the result of a request.
+For example, the output for a CloudFormation-backed product that creates an S3 bucket would include the S3 bucket URL.